 - you or your partner received abnormal results from cervical screening tests

 - a close family member has been diagnosed with cervical cancer and you are worried you may also be at risk

 - you have had unprotected sex with someone who has developed genital warts caused by HPV

-Testing positive for a high risk HPV type does not mean that you will develop cervical cancer.
-In fact, most women become infected with at least one strain of HPV at some point in their lives.
-In the vast majority of cases, the infection clears within a few months without causing any symptoms or damage.
+Most women become infected with at least one strain of HPV at some point in their lives.
+In most cases, the infection clears within a few months without causing any symptoms or harm.